systemjs/systemjs/docs/api.md

 [Read more on the format at the loader polyfill page](system-register.md)

-_Note: Named System.register is not supported, only anonymous definitions._
+_Note: Named System.register is only supported through the named-register extra._

 #### System.resolve(id [, parentURL]) -> string
 Type: `Function`